jotform/zenith/README.md

 ## Optional Parameters
 Below parameters are not required to work, but can be used to modify the tool's behavior.
 ```
+-h, --help: Show parameter information.
 -d, --debug: If given, enters debug mode.
 Usage is provided in the [debugging](#debugging) section.

 -c, --compareWith <string>: Compares and calculates the difference between a given json file and the current build.

+-dl, --debugLocation <string>: Debug Location: sets the prefix of the debug location.
+By default, it is "debug/", and it's usage is as follows: \n {target}/{debugLocation}debug.{hash}.json

+-w, --worker <number>: Worker Number (default = 6): sets the maximum number of workers that run concurrently.

 -l, --logLevel <1 | 2 | 3>: Sets the log level.
 1=silent mode.
 2=default mode, only shows errors and stats after completion.
 3=verbose mode, logs cache hits, misses, recoveries.

+-ch, --noCompareHash: default: false.
+If false, will compare remote folders\' and local folders\' hash and execute target if hashes are not the same.

+-la, --logAffected: default: false.
+If true, will log outputs of ONLY missed caches\' executes.
 ```

 ## Debugging
-If -d param is given, the tool outputs which files are uploaded.
-It can be used to see if the tool is working as intended.
+If -d param is given, the tool outputs a file named "debug.{hash}.json".
+This file will contain hashes of every file that is used in hashing.
+It can be used to see if the tool is working as intended, and which folders are being hashed.
 By also setting -c param, you can compare builds and see which files are new, and changed or removed.